 *Not all Programs and Courses are available at all of the campuses

-- Dental Materials and Infection Control
+- Orientation and Introduction to Infection Control

-Dental Radiology & Office Techniques
+- Dental Radiology & Office Administration

 - Length: 36 weeks (9 months)